35K

 Option 2: Everest Base Camp Helicopter Tour with Kala Patthar Landing

 Like the first option, this one-day helicopter journey also begins from Kathmandu and flies to Lukla.
 The flight takes a different turn from here — the helicopter takes you directly to Kala Patthar.
-After a brief landing here, you head to Hotel Everest View in Lukla and ultimately to Kathmandu.
+After a brief landing here you head to Hotel Everest View.
+Then you head to Lukla.
+Ultimately you land in Kathmandu.

-This tour also includes multiple stops along the route for refueling, meals, and altitude adjustments.
+This tour also includes multiple stops along the route.
+The pauses are for refueling, meals and altitude adjustments.
 The stop at Kala Patthar is, however, for that immersive experience.

-Below is a phase-by-phase breakdown of the itinerary of the Everest Base Camp Helicopter Tour with Kala Patthar Landing.
+Below is a phase-wise breakdown of the itinerary of the Everest Base Camp Helicopter Tour with Kala Patthar Landing.

 Phase 1: Kathmandu to Lukla